Saraholoughlin5/Milestone-Project-1/README.md

 #### **Images**

-All images were downloaded from [Unsplash].
+All images were downloaded from [Unsplash](https://unsplash.com/).
 Credited as follows:

 | Name                                | Image                                       |
 | ----------------------------------- | ------------------------------------------- |